A free tile cost calculator to help you budget your next project

 What you will need to use the tile calculator

 There are a few things you will need to know to use this calculator.
 This will work on tile flooring and can work on all sizes.

 Use this section to show the size of a single tile.
 You can measure your tile in any unit of measure you want.
-This calculator will accommodate inches, feet, meters, centimeters and yards.
-That way you are able to calculate the area of surface a single tile will have in your project and how many you will need to cover the square footage (or square inches or square meters, or square yards) you are working with.
+This calculator will accommodate inches, feet, meters, centimeters, and yards.
+That way, you can calculate the area of surface a single tile will have in your project and how many you will need to cover the square footage (or square inches or square meters, or square yards) you are working with.

 Area to Cover

 This is the total area you plan on covering.
-Most people will use square feet but it will also do other sizes to help you get an accurate idea of the tile surface you are needing to cover.
+Most people will use square feet, but it will also do other sizes to help you get an accurate idea of the tile surface you need to cover.

 Size for the gap between tiles

-Your tiles will need spacers in-between this means you will need less tiles than if they all butted up against each other.
-The size of the spacers is important because you will want to know how big your grout lines are going to be.
+Your tiles will need spacers in-between this means you will need fewer tiles than if they all butted up against each other.
+The spacers’ size is important because you will want to know how big your grout lines are going to be.

 Price of the tiles

-This is best done as a cost of an individual tile.
-By entering in the cost of tile you can figure out how many tiles you will need for your project and get a cost estimate of your job before you enter in labor cost for the project.
+This is best done at the cost of an individual tile.
+By entering in the cost of tile, you can figure out how many tiles you will need for your project and get a cost estimate of your job before entering the labor cost for the project.